-Programme Specification for BSc (Hons) Biochemistry - BSc, BSc (Hons) and Integrated Masters
+Programme Specification for BSc (Hons) Biochemistry - BSc, BSc (Hons) and Integrated Masters s to Academic fear 2020/21 onwards 1.

-September 2017 1.
 Awarding institution/body University of Worcester 2.
 Teaching institution University of Worcester 3.
 Programme accredited by N/A 4.
 Final award B.Sc.
 Hons and MBiol 5.
 Programme title Biochemistry 6.
 Pathways available Single 7.
-Mode and/or site of delivery Face to Face delivery of theoretical and practical work with some blended learning via Blackboard There is an element of independent research.
+Mode and/or site of delivery Face-to-Face delivery of theoretical and practical work with some blended learning via Blackboard.
+There is an element of independent research.
 All modules delivered on the sites of the University of Worcester or in the field.
 8. Mode of attendance FT & PT.
 9. UCAS Code C 700 (BSc Biochemistry), C7C2 (MBiol Integrated Masters Biochemistry) 10.
-Subject Benchmark statement and/or professional body statement QAA Biosciences Benchmark Statement (2007) http://www.qaa.ac.uk/Publications/InformationAndGuidan ce/Documents/Biosciences07.pdf 11.
+Subject Benchmark statement and/or professional body statement QAA Subject Benchmark Statement Biosciences October 2019 11.
 Date of Programme Specification preparation/ revision May 2013, amended August 2014 and October 2014 (regulations).
 March 2015 making BIOS2105 optional.
 Sept 15 BIOS3115 change of pre-req.
-November 2015 correction of typographical error BIOS3113 has always been mandatory this now reflected on Award Map.
+November 2015 correction of typographical error BIOS3113 has always been mandatory this now reflected on Award Map .
 Nov 15 updated pre-req for BIOS3106 (for 2016/2017) June 16 updated pre-req for BIOS3010 Updates from Jan 17 IQC all to be implemented from September 2017: Removal of BIOS2301 and BIOS1211.
 Addition of SUST1001 and BIOS1203.
 March 17 amendment making BIOS3115 a co-req to BIOS3116 not a pre-req - correcting an error.
-General update to template in addition to incorporating Integrated Masters August 2017 - AQU amendments June 2019 - BIOS 2106 title corrected
+General update to template in addition to incorporating Integrated Masters August 2017 - AQU amendments August 2018 - AQU amendments, regulations and updates throughout.
+October 2018 - Level 4 updates.
+December 2018 - AQU amendments to template.
+June 2019 - BIOS 2106 title corrected August 2019 - AQU amendments to Section 19.
+September 2019 - Update to Award Map for BIOS2106 pre- reqs.
+October 2019 - update to Independent Study title to be implemented Sept 20.
+December 2019 - removal of BIOS3114.
+August 2020 - updated to Benchmark Statement August 2020 - Update to Section 19